200 South Hamilton Road

 President Bowers inquired about anticipated new initiatives for 2026.
 Chief

-the new facility at 825 Tech Center Drive, particularly its training capacity.
-He
+new facility at 825 Tech Center Drive, particularly its training capacity.
+He also

-operational and administrative demands.
-President Bowers further asked
+and administrative demands.
+President Bowers further asked whether

-whether public-private partnerships mentioned earlier extended beyond the
+public-private partnerships mentioned earlier extended beyond the Flock

-Flock camera network.
-Chief Spence confirmed that potential partnerships
+camera network.
+Chief Spence confirmed that potential partnerships might

 President Bowers raised concerns about the potential use of artificial